-Although Eq.~(\ref{epsilonExpression}) was extracted from a variation of parameters around set B of Table~\ref{parameters}, this expression accurately predicts the scaling factors $\epsilon$ obtained from the fits on all parameters sets A-D in Fig.~\ref{fig:scaling}(c) with an error smaller than $8\%$.
-Interestingly, we can exploit Eq.~(\ref{epsilonExpression}) to predict new parameter sets whose \tomas{demultiplexing} error grows quickly to $D_N\gtrsim 1$ for moderate system sizes $N\lesssim 10$.
-Setups with these characteristics can then be used to study the validity limits of the approximated $D_N$ scaling in Eq.~(\ref{DNapprox}).
-In Fig.~\ref{fig:limits}(b) we illustrate this analysis by calculating $D_N$ for two parameter sets similar to B, but: (i) with a $10$-fold coupling enhancement $g/2\pi=2$MHz (blue data), and (ii) with a $1/2$ reduction of decay $\gamma/2\pi=0.2$MHz in addition to the same $10$-fold increase in $g$ (red data).
-We perform $D_N=\epsilon N(N-1)$ fits to both data sets up to $N=5$, and we clearly observe the on-set of deviations from this scaling only when $D_N\gtrsim 1$ [cf.~solid red line in Fig.~\ref{fig:limits}].
-For $D_N\ll 1$, both data sets show excellent agreement with the quadratic scaling (\ref{DNapprox}), and this constitutes the range of validity of this approximation.
+\tomram{We will now analyze the validity limits of the quadratic scaling $D_N=\epsilon N(N-1)$.
+This is hard to do for the optimized parameter A-D because the deviation is expected for $N\gg 10$ due to the low correlation errors $\epsilon$.
+However, we can reduce $\gamma$ and/or increase $g$ to observe the growth of the demultiplexing error with $N$ up to $D_N\gtrsim 1$ with moderate system sizes $N\lesssim 10$.} In Fig.~\ref{fig:limits}, we illustrate this analysis by calculating $D_N$ for \tomram{two modified parameter sets similar to A but with a 10-fold lower antenna decay $\gamma/2\pi=0.1$ MHz (blue diamonds), and with that lower decay and also larger coupling $[\gamma/2\pi,g/2\pi]=[0.1,6]$MHz (red crosses).
+We also include the results for the standard parameter set A as a reference (blue circles).} We perform quadratic fits $D_N=\epsilon N(N-1)$ to the three data sets up to $N=5$, obtaining \tomram{increasing correlation errors: $\epsilon=1.4\times 10^{-4}$ (green), $\epsilon=8.5\times 10^{-3}$ (blue), and $\epsilon=3.5\times 10^{-2}$ (red).
+Remarkably, we indeed observe} the on-set of deviations from \tomram{the quadratic} scaling only when $D_N\gtrsim 1$, which occurs for the red data at $N\sim 7$ [cf.~solid red line in Fig.~\ref{fig:limits}].
+For $D_N\ll 1$, \changeByMing{all these} data sets show excellent agreement with the quadratic scaling $D_N=\epsilon N(N-1)$, and this constitutes the range of validity of this approximation.